Alice: Madness Returns

 Alice: Madness Returns is a 2011 action-adventure game developed by Spicy Horse and released by Electronic Arts for Windows, PlayStation 3 and Xbox 360.
 The game is the sequel to American McGee's Alice (2000) and was directed by series creator American McGee.
-This is the last game designed by McGee before his retirement from gaming industry in 2023.

 Alice: Madness Returns follows Alice Liddell, a young woman suffering from trauma caused by the death of her family in a fire.
 Alice was discharged from a psychiatric clinic and now lives in an orphanage for mentally traumatized orphans under the care of Dr. Angus Bumby.
 To get rid of the trauma and learn the truth about her past, she once again falls into Wonderland, where a new evil force has corrupted it.

 The game received mixed-to-positive reviews from critics.
 American McGee had made several attempts to start production of another sequel.
 In 2023, EA, which owns rights to the franchise, rejected the pitch.
-McGee announced that he is no longer interested in continuing the franchise, ultimately leaving the game development industry.